 Collins' response to this is to claim that annexing consciousness to the brain explains the phenomena of consciousness far better than positing an unchanging immaterial substance.
 It is also a perfectly reasonable sense for properties to be transferred from one substance to another.
 In his Reflections on Mr. Clarke's Second Defence he writes:

 For if we utterly forget, or cease to be conscious of having done many things in former Parts of our Lives which we certainly did, as much as any of those which we are conscious that we have done; and if in fact we do by degrees forget everything which we do not revive by frequent Recollection, and by again and again imprinting our decaying Ideas; and if there be in a determinate Time a partial or total flux of Particles in our Brains: What can better account for out total Forgetfulness of some things, our partial Forgetfulness of others, than to suppose that the Substance of the Brain in constant Flux?
 (Clarke, p.
-809; Perry p.
-291)
+809; Clarke and Collins, p.
+130)